Healthy Homes Assessment Pirimai

 Pirimai Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is compulsory throughout Pirimai and New Zealand rental homes where it’s reasonably practicable to put in.
+• Underfloor and ceiling insulation is required to all Pirimai and New Zealand rental houses where it is reasonably practicable to install.

-• Landlords and property managers must keep records that demonstrate conformance with each Healthy Homes Standards that apply or will be applicable during the tenancy of their rental properties.
+• Property managers and landlords must keep records to demonstrate the compliance with any Healthy Homes Standards that apply or will be applicable during the tenancy of their rental properties.

-• Private landlords and property managers must make sure their rental properties comply according to Healthy Homes Standard within 90 days of a new, renewed or varied Tenancy.
+• Private landlords and property managers must ensure their rental properties comply to the Healthy Homes Standard within 90 days of any new, renewed or varied tenancy.

-• All the boarding houses (except Kainga Ora and Community Housing Providers with registered for boarding home tenancies) must meet the Healthy Homes Standards regardless of the date when the tenancy started.
+• All boarder households (except Kainga Ora and Community Housing Providers with registered for boarding home tenancies) must comply with the Healthy Homes Standards regardless of the time the tenancy began.

-• All households that are rented out from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of the date when the tenancy started.
+• All households let by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of when the tenancy began.

 Unreasonable Gaps & Holes